 Camping with a baby has changed things for us, so we thought a breakdown of how we handle a few things there would be nice.
 We’ve also covered some other aspects of life and travel with a baby, in case you’re seeking more guidance and/or inspiration there.

 Charlotte’s first camping trip we decided to ease her in, so we stayed in a cabin at Bear Den Resort & Campground, which is one of our favorite places to stay in North Carolina.
 This was mostly so that we could keep her in her pack N play (PNP) instead of figuring out sleeping in a tent, though we will eventually.
-Charlotte does have a toddler air mattress, which has replaced our PNP when we travel now.
+Charlotte does have a toddler air mattress, which replaced our PNP when we entered the “travel with a toddler” stage.
 For our next camping trip, we’ll definitely roll out the mattress and go all in!

 Mat and Chair